 American Crow Damage Management

-Habitat selection of the crow is quite varied, with agricultural or grassland settings preferred for foraging, and woodlots and forest edge habitats preferred for roosting and breeding.
-However, this omnivorous bird is also comfortable in urban settings, where it can forage for food made available by human activity (trash, pet foods, bird feeding, etc.).
-They are opportunists and will eat nearly anything!
-Some crows migrate short distances, but many remain on their territories throughout the winter months.
+They are omnivores and will eat nearly anything.
 They participate in flocking behavior, with large flocks gathering in winter feeding and roosting areas.
 Communal roosting occurs from autumn through mid-winter, and typically occurs in areas with large trees.
 This behavior, along with their opportunistic feeding habits, can cause this species to come in conflict with human activities.

 If you are having a problem with crows, use the links in the left navigation for specific information on American crow damage management.

 You can also get information and sources for bird control materials, from your local DNR Area Wildlife Manager.